What's commonly heard among birth worker circles is, "You deserve to be paid your worth," and "You have to be paid a living wage."

 If you were to communicate everything you just laid out to your BBF, would they see the value in your service? [on your website, blog, email list, social media, live streams, free and intro level offers – hey, this is marketing, you know.]

-How does it feel to give this price versus the one you struggled coming up with or pulled out of thin air because it's based on your "worth"?
+How does it feel to give this price versus the one you struggled to come up with or pulled out of thin air because it's based on your "worth"?

 How does this price compare to where your rate is currently at?